transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

 # "r" is the attribute for radius, in meters
 ````

-Go ahead and paste that query URL in your web browser's location bar and press "Enter".
+Go ahead and paste that query URL in your web browser's location bar and press "Enter" – [or click here](https://transit.land/api/v1/stops?lat=-22.91210&lon=-43.22919&r=400).
 A moment later a block of text will appear that looks like this:

 ````
-{"stops":[{"identifiers":["gtfs://f-75cj-fetranspor/s/18232257"]: [snipped]
+{"stops":[{"identifiers":["gtfs://f-75cj-fetranspor/s/18232257"]: [...snipped...]
 ````

-This particular call returns seven stops in a JSON-formatted response.
-The `meta` property contains pagination information and describes how your request was sorted, and which "page" of results it contains.
+This particular call returns seven transit stops in a JSON-formatted response.
+The `meta` property in the response contains pagination information and describes how your request was sorted, and which "page" of results it contains.

 ### Put your results on a map